High-resolution cryoEM structure determination of soluble proteins after soft-landing electrospray ion beam deposition: METHODS

 \subsubsection{Tomogram acquisition and processing}

-Tomographic data were acquired with the previously described Titan Krios.
-Tilt series were collected with SerialEM\cite{DM2005} using dose-symmetric acquisition (± 60°) with 3° tilt increments at a magnification of 81800 and pixel size of 1.106 Å/pixel.
+Tomographic data were acquired with the Titan Krios described above.
+Tilt series were collected with SerialEM\cite{DM2005} using dose-symmetric acquisition (± 60°) with 3° tilt increments at a magnification of 81000 and pixel size of 1.106 Å/pixel.
 Image frames (0.24 s exposure/frame) were collected at a dose rate of 11.3 e-/pixel/s at a target defocus of -4 µm.
 Tomograms were reconstructed using IMOD.\cite{JK1996}